-New Zealand is very close to the Antarctic and nothing makes that more obvious than eating a yogurt by the beach at dawn and seeing a massive gang of penguins heading off into the sea.
+New Zealand is very close to the Antarctic and nothing makes that more obvious than eating yogurt by the beach at dawn and seeing a massive gang of penguins heading off into the sea.
 One of the best moments of my life and a great reason to see both of New Zealand’s islands by camper van.
 But for a more structured bit of learning, you can head to The Antarctic Centre in Christchurch.
-It’s about a 15-20 minute drive from the city but it’s just a five minute walk from the airport so an airport bus/shuttle would get you pretty close if you’re not driving.
+It’s about a 15-20 minute drive from the city but it’s just a five-minute walk from the airport so an airport bus/shuttle would get you pretty close if you’re not driving.
 It’s really interactive and perfectly suitable for kids but us grown ups will enjoy it and learn a heap too.

 Fush n Chups Bro

-If you remember this viral gem from a few years ago, you’re going to have to put getting fish and chips on your to do list too 😉
+If you remember this viral gem from a few years ago, you’re going to have to put getting fish and chips on your to-do list too 😉

 Making friends in Christchurch….

 Like any city, making friends can be hard.
-If you’re travelling it’s easier with most people in hostels open to a few chats and a flash in the pan friendship, but if you’ve just moved here or all your friends are settling down and having babies, it can be tough to know where to start with gathering a few new buddies.
+If you’re traveling it’s easier with most people in hostels open to a few chats and a flash in the pan friendship, but if you’ve just moved here or all your friends are settling down and having babies, it can be tough to know where to start with gathering a few new buddies.
 If you’re finding yourself in this position, GirlCrew is just the thing for you.
 This community is for women aged 25+ and is the perfect place to find that new running partner, a brunch club, or even a group to go out dancing with.

 *GirlCrew may benefit from bookings as an affiliate partner of Booking.com.
 It does not add any extra cost to you and helps support our team, website, and app =) Thanks in Advance!